 Our three apartment areas offer housing to upper-class students in two, three, four, and five person apartments.
 Each fully furnished apartment has an appropriately equipped kitchen, common space, and shared bathroom facilities.
 Students living in the apartments are not required to be on a meal plan, but may choose from various suitable options available.

-Each apartment area is supervised by a Community Coordinator (CC).
+The apartment areas are supervised by an Area Coordinator (AC).
 Each neighborhood in our villages has a Unit Assistant (UA), whom is an upper-class student with past RA experience.

 Room & Board Agreement